-20.01.080 Interpretation of language.
+1.08 Interpretation of language.

-In the event this title requires interpretation, the director may make the interpretation or refer the matter to the planning commission for action, except as otherwise provided.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-353, 1980; Ord.
-167, 1968)
+In the event this title requires interpretation, the director may make the interpretation or refer the matter to the planning commission for action, except as otherwise provided.)

-20.01.090 Similar use determination.

-The director may authorize a use not specifically listed within a zoning district if it is determined that the use is similar to other uses permitted in the zoning district provided that the use is not specifically listed in another zoning district, pursuant to section

-20.610.060 (Zoning administration–determination on unlisted uses).
-(Ord.
-763, 1996)
+NOTE: Moved to Article 7: Applications and Procedures

-20.01.100 Right to farm.
+1.09 Right to farm.

 It is the declared policy of Douglas County to conserve, protect, enhance, and encourage agricultural operations within the county.
 Further, it is the intent of the county to provide proper notification of the county’s recognition of agriculture’s right to farm.